• Skip to primary navigation

 3. Combine with the Seasonings

-Once you have very thin threads of TVP, transfer to a bowl and add the seasonings.
+Once you have very thin threads of TVP, transfer them to a bowl and add the seasonings.
 Stir to coat well.

 4. Dry on the Stove